ajdungan/vasttools/README.md

 # vasttools

 The aim is to setup a list of usble tools that can be used with vastai.
 The tools are free to use, modify and distribute.
-If you find this useful and wish to donate your welcome to send your donations to the following wallets

-BTC 15qkQSYXP2BvpqJkbj2qsNFb6nd7FyVcou

-XMR 897VkA8sG6gh7yvrKrtvWningikPteojfSgGff3JAUs3cu7jxPDjhiAZRdcQSYPE2VGFVHAdirHqRZEpZsWyPiNK6XPQKAg

-RVN RSgWs9Co8nQeyPqQAAqHkHhc5ykXyoMDUp

-USDT(ETH ERC20) 0xa5955cf9fe7af53bcaa1d2404e2b17a1f28aac4f

 ## Analytics dashboard
 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.